falcosecurity/libs-sdk-go/README.md

 * docker
 * make

-To build the SDK, which includes C++ and Go wrappers for Libs, run:
+To build the SDK, which includes C and Go wrappers for Libs, run:

 ```bash
 make sdk